-Supportive power = agreed exchange on interconnections between TSOs for handling of network constraints within a TSOs control area
+Supportive energy = energy exchange on interconnections between TSOs for handling of network constraints within a TSO's control area.

 Intended exchange for balance regulation between the synchronous area and Western Denmark is carried out in accordance with a set model based on the below principles.